HSK Test in Beijing: The Complete, Definitive Guide for 2023

 Learning and retaining a language happens over time, and you can’t really cram for it or just study for one or two hours a week.
 It’s a good rule of thumb to study at least one hour each day, five days per week.

-#4: Attend an HSK Preparation Course
+#4: Attend an HSK Prep Course

 If you find it challenging to study for the HSK on your own, why not take an HSK preparation course in Beijing?
 A good teacher familiar with the HSK structure can save you considerable time and effort.
-You will learn the exact grammar structures, vocabulary and sentence patterns you need to put you in great shape going into your HSK Test.
+You will learn the exact grammar structures, vocabulary, and sentence patterns you need to put you in great shape going into your HSK Test.

-Best HSK Preparation Courses in Beijing
+Best HSK Prep Courses in Beijing

 A few institutions in Beijing run the special HSK preparation course, and here are our top picks:

 MandarinRocks is an award-winning Mandarin school in Beijing.
 Their HSK Preparation Course has a solid, successful history (95% of the students have passed the HSK exam after the course) and is of great value.

 Cost: 170-210CNY/hour for 1-1 tutoring depending on how many hours you sign up